-Your infant may have developed bumps on their skin for no apparent reason.
-These may be hives, called urticaria in the medical world.
+Your infant may have developed hives on their skin for no apparent reason.

 These raised patches of skin may be red and swollen and disappear within hours, days, or weeks.
 They’re usually very itchy.
 Other rashes in infants may appear similar to hives.